-Bare root trees loose large amounts of moisture through their roots and leaves if they are not protected from heat and wind.
+Bare root trees lose large amounts of moisture through their roots and leaves if they are not protected from heat and wind.
 Without special care during transportation, bare-root trees can quickly become dehydrated and suffer potentially fatal damage.

 Side Note: At room temperature, your trees can lose up to 3 percent of their weight in moisture per hour.

-If you have to transport your tree from a nursery to your home, you should immediately place your sapling roots into a container with some water, or gently wrap the roots in dampened paper towels for the ride home.
+If you have to transport your tree from a nursery to your home, you should immediately place your sapling roots into a container with some water, or gently wrap the tree roots in dampened paper towels for the ride home.
 When you get home, continue to soak the roots in water for about 3 to 6 hours.

-When planting a young tree into a new environment, it is normal for it to undergo some “transplant shock.”
+When planting a young tree in a new environment, it is normal for it to undergo some “transplant shock.”
 This means your plant may experience slowed growth and reduced vitality as it adjusts to its new environment.

 Planting Your Bare-Root Tree